In this FDD Talk 2016 post, you’ll learn the following:

 - average gross sales by geographic region for continental U.S. shopping center/storefront Dunkin’ Donuts Restaurants (and separately, for Dunkin’ Donuts/Baskin-Robbins Multi-Brand Restaurants) that have been open for business to the public for at least one year during a one-year measuring period from October 26, 2014 to October 24, 2015

-- average gross sales by region for continental U.S. gas/convenience Dunkin’ Donuts Restaurants that have been open for business to the public for at least one year during a one-year measuring period from October 26, 2014 to October 24, 2015
+- average gross sales by geographic region for continental U.S. gas/convenience Dunkin’ Donuts Restaurants that have been open for business to the public for at least one year during a one-year measuring period from October 26, 2014 to October 24, 2015

-- average cost of goods sold and labor costs by region for continental U.S. Dunkin’ Donuts Restaurants (and separately, for Dunkin’ Donuts/Baskin-Robbins Multi-Brand Restaurants) for the period from November 1, 2014 to October 31, 2015
+- average cost of goods sold and labor costs by geographic region for continental U.S. Dunkin’ Donuts Restaurants (and separately, for Dunkin’ Donuts/Baskin-Robbins Multi-Brand Restaurants) for the period from November 1, 2014 to October 31, 2015

 Section I – Background Information